periperipatus/ecubioinformatics/mapping_transcript_quantification.md

 #this took about 20 min
 ```

+When running

-**Question 2:** If you wanted to download the transcripts for a transcriptome based quantification (like with Kallisto) which file would you download from GenBank?
+**Question 2:** If you wanted to download the transcripts for a transcriptome based quantification (like with Kallisto) which file would you download from the [GenBank RefSeq Assembly](https://www.ncbi.nlm.nih.gov/assembly/GCF_001715985.3)?

 **Question 3:** What does the ```--sjdbOverhang``` argument do?

 **Question 4:** What do the \ do in the code?

 Now, you can run one of the trimmed fastqs from before.